Legal name change

 Step 6

-• It is also possible to take one official copy, make photocopies and get the photocopies notarized as official copies of the original.
+It is also possible to take one official copy, make photocopies, and get the photocopies notarized as official copies of the original.
+Note that some government agencies will not accept notarized copies.

 FORMS TO COMPLETE